Will-Howard/manifolio/README.md

 # Manifolio

-Manifolio is a bet size calculator for [manifold markets](https://manifold.markets/).
+Bet size calculator for [manifold markets](https://manifold.markets/).
 For a given probability, it calculates the optimal bet to place according to the [Kelly criterion](https://en.wikipedia.org/wiki/Kelly_criterion).

 You can visit the website [here](https://manifol.io/).